 All in all a really nice system and great value for money definitely by far my favourite filter holder.
 In short I always carried the Nisi and Lee systems in my bag but now I only carry the Formatt Hitech Firecrest system with me.

 So to sum it up the Firecrest filters are completley colour neutral and exceptionally easy to use, at the end of the day we should expect no less.

 It should be the case with all filters but sadly its not, I am proud to be associated with such a company and can only give my honest opinion on their products.
 If I didn't like them I wouldn't use them or promote their products.

 They have a huge range of filters and filter holders for all prices making it the ideal one stop shop.
-As an ambassador for their products I can also offer a 10% discount with the discount code HAYES10 at checkout via their website simply click Here to see their range.
+As an ambassador for their products, I can also offer a 10% discount with the discount code HAYES10 ,simply add the discount code at checkout via their website, click Here to see their range.

 Don't just take my word for it, look at all my new upcoming images.
 I can already see an improvement.

 I have a blog post on Long Exposure Photography which helps explain what filters are used for and how to use them.

 Any questions feel free to email me @ [email protected] or leave a comment below.